-- Service providers We outsource certain functions to service providers and, in some cases, this involves employees of our service providers working onsite in our offices, for example our IT provider, Corporatec.
-We also use several professional services firms including lawyers, accountants and other contractors. - Vendors For example, software providers for off-the-shelf software which are hosted in our data centres including hardware vendors that a business uses to facilitate its business processes.
+Service providers: We outsource certain functions to service providers and, in some cases, this involves employees of our service providers working onsite in our offices, for example our IT provider, Corporatec, or our credit research support provider, Sutherland (based in India).
+We also use several professional services firms including lawyers, accountants and other contractors.

+Vendors: For example, software providers for off-the-shelf software which are hosted in our data centres including hardware vendors that a business uses to facilitate its business processes.

-- Suppliers/counterparties We have contracts with suppliers or counterparties to receive, for example, trading, brokerage and research services both for Polus and on behalf of our clients. - Cloud/Hosted IT services This encompasses a range of IT services provided in various formats over the internet and this includes, for example, private, public or hybrid cloud, as well as Infrastructure as a Service (IaaS) and Software as a Service (SaaS). - Data Providers These are organisations that provide data which are fed to Polus' systems or provide terminals with access to market data. - Platforms This includes electronic trading/clearing/settlement platforms, portals of prime brokers/custodians and other technology Platforms as a Service (PaaS). - Others This includes consulting, legal, real estate/building management, maintenance companies, training (education) and communications services.
+Suppliers/counterparties: We have contracts with suppliers or counterparties to receive, for example, trading, brokerage and research services both for Polus and on behalf of our clients.

+Cloud/Hosted IT services: This encompasses a range of IT services provided in various formats over the internet and this includes, for example, private, public or hybrid cloud, as well as Infrastructure as a Service (IaaS) and Software as a Service (SaaS).

+Data Providers: These are organisations that provide data which are fed to Polus' systems or provide terminals with access to market data.

+Platforms: This includes electronic trading, clearing or settlement platforms, portals of prime brokers/custodians and other technology Platforms as a Service (PaaS).

+Others: This includes consulting, legal, real estate/building management, maintenance companies, training (education) and communications services.
 We purchase a variety of products, including IT hardware, office products and corporate branded merchandise (including clothing).